MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/03-language.md

 ---
 lab:
     title: 'Explore AI text analysis'
-    description: 'Use AI to analyze text with a generative AI model.'
+    description: 'Use AI to analyze text.'
 ---

 # Explore text analytics

-In this exercise, you'll use a chat playground to interact with a generative AI model and have it analyze text.
+In this exercise, you'll use AI natural language processing functionality to analyze text.

 This exercise should take approximately **15** minutes to complete.

+## Open the text analyzer app and download text

+We'll use a browser-based application that's based on a subset of the text analysis capabilities provided in the Azure AI Foundry language playground.

+1. Download and extract **[text.zip](https://aka.ms/ai-text){:target="_blank"}** at `https://aka.ms/ai-text`.
+This archive contains multiple text documents that you'll use in this exercise.
+1. In a web browser, open the **[Text Analyzer](https://aka.ms/text-analyzer){:target="_blank"}** at `https://aka.ms/text-analyzer`.
+This application provides the text analysis functionality you'll use.

+## Analyze sentiment

+Sentiment analysis is a common NLP task.
+It's used to determine whether text conveys a positive, neutral or negative sentiment; which makes it useful for categorizing reviews, social media posts, and other subjective documents.

+1. In the Text Analyzer app, ensure the **Analyze sentiment** tile is selected.
+1. Upload **review-1.txt** from the folder where you extracted the downloaded text files.
+1. Run the analysis and observe the resulting sentiment prediction.
+1. Repeat the analysis for **review-2.txt**.

+    You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.

+## Detect language

+Language detection is useful when you need to work with documents that may be written in multiple languages.

+1. In the Text Analyzer app, select the **Detect language** tile.
+1. Upload **language-1.txt** from the folder where you extracted the downloaded text files.
+1. Run the analysis and observe the resulting language prediction.
+1. Repeat the analysis for **language-2.txt** and **language-3.txt**.

+    You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.

+## Extract key phrases

+Key phrase extraction can be a useful first step in identifying the main topics in a document.

+1. In the Text Analyzer app, select the **Extract key phrases** tile.
+1. Upload **document-1.txt** from the folder where you extracted the downloaded text files.
+1. Run the analysis and observe the resulting key phrases.
+1. Repeat the analysis for **document-2.txt** and **document-3.txt**.

+    You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.

+## Extract named entities

+Named entities are the people, places, dates, and other important items mentioned in text.

+1. In the Text Analyzer app, select the **Extract named entities** tile.
+1. Upload **document-1.txt** from the folder where you extracted the downloaded text files.
+1. Run the analysis and observe the resulting key phrases.
+1. Repeat the analysis for **document-2.txt** and **document-3.txt**.

+    You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.

 ## Summarize text

-Let's start by using a generative AI model to summarize some text.
-In this exercise, we'll use the **Microsoft Phi 3 Mini model**; a small language model that is useful for general chat solutions in low bandwidth scenarios.

-> **Note**: The model will run in your browser, on your local computer.
-Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.

-1. In a web browser, open the **[Chat Playground](https://aka.ms/chat-playground){:target="_blank"}** at `https://aka.ms/chat-playground`.
-1. Wait for the model to download and initialize.

-    > **Tip**: The first time you open the chat playground, it may take a few minutes for the model to download.
-Subsequent downloads will be faster.
+Summarization is a way to distill the main points in a document into a shorter amount of text.

+1. In the Text Analyzer app, select the **Summarize text** tile.
+1. Upload **document-1.txt** from the folder where you extracted the downloaded text files.
-1. When the model is ready, enter the following prompt:
+1. Run the analysis and observe the resulting key phrases.

-    ```
-    Summarize this hotel review as a single, short paragraph:

-    ---
-    Review Title: Good Hotel and staff
-    Hotel: The Royal Hotel, London, UK
-    Review Date: March 2nd 2025

-    Clean rooms, good service, great location near Buckingham Palace and Westminster Abbey, and so on.
-We thoroughly enjoyed our stay.
-The courtyard is very peaceful and we went to a restaurant which is part of the same group and is Indian ( West coast so plenty of fish) with a Michelin Star.
-We had the taster menu which was fabulous.
-The rooms were very well appointed with a comfortable bedroom and enormous bathroom.

-    The hotel staff were very friendly and helpful.
-In particular, George at the front desk had some great recommendations for activities and sights that made our visit even more enjoyable.

-    Thoroughly recommended.
-    ---

-    ```

-    The response should summarize the review text.

-## Extract named entities

-1. Submit the following prompt:

-    ```
-    List the named entities you detect in this review.
-    ```

-    The response should identify entities such as places, dates, and people mentioned in the review.

-## Evaluate sentiment

-1. Submit the following prompt:
+1. Repeat the analysis for **document-2.txt** and **document-3.txt**.

-    ```
-    Classify the sentiment of the review as "positive", "negative", or "neutral".
-    ```

-    The response should indicate the sentiment of the review.

-## Try another review

-1. At the top of the chat pane, use the **Clear chat** (&#128465;) button to restart the conversation.
-1. Use the model to generate a summary of the following review text:

-    ```
-    ---
-    Review Title: Tired hotel with poor service
-    Hotel: The Capital Hotel, London, UK
-    Review Date: May 6th 2025

-    This is a old hotel (has been around since 1950's) and the room furnishings are average - becoming a bit old now and require changing.
-The internet didn't work and had to come to one of their office rooms to check in for my flight home.
-The website says it's close to the British Museum, but it's too far to walk.

-    The hotel has no restaurant, and the room service options are very limited.
-What little food they did have available (Microwaved pastries and burgers) wasn't very nice.

-    Zero stars - would not recommend!

-    ---

-    ```

-1. Use the model to extract the named entities from the review.
-1. Use the model to evaluate the sentiment of the review.
+    You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.

 ## Summary

-in this exercise, you explored the use of a generative AI model to analyze text.
+in this exercise, you explored the use of a AI to analyze text, using simple NLP functionality in a browser-based app.

-The semantic language embeddings in LLMs makes them inherently useful for linguistic analysis.
-Azure AI Foundry a wide range f language models, some of which are optimized for specific language processing tasks.
+To perform language analytics at scale, you should use a cloud-based AI platform like Azure AI Foundry.
+Azure AI Foundry a wide range of language models, some of which are optimized for specific language processing tasks.
 Additionally, Azure AI Foundry includes the Azure AI Language service, which offers a specialized service with APIs for common text analytics tasks.